CagriCatik/Battery-Systems-Technology/webpage/docs/theory/09_bms_architecture/01_bms_architecture.md

 # Architecture

-The Battery Management System is an essential component in modern battery-powered systems, especially in electric vehicles (EVs).
-It ensures the safe, efficient, and reliable operation of battery packs by monitoring, controlling, and optimizing the performance of individual battery cells and modules.
-This documentation provides a comprehensive overview of BMS architecture, detailing its key components and functionalities to cater to both beginners and advanced users.

----

-## 1. Overview of BMS Architecture

 The BMS functions as the brain of the battery system, orchestrating various operations to maintain optimal battery performance.
 Unlike traditional engine control units (ECUs) that typically rely on a single hardware board, the BMS employs a **distributed architecture**.
 This architecture comprises multiple interconnected components, primarily categorized into **slave units** and a **master controller**.
 The distributed nature allows for precise monitoring and control of individual battery modules and cells, enhancing both performance and safety.

 ### Distributed vs. Centralized Architecture